Colonial Advocate: The end of the Colonial Advocate

-The Colonial Advocate began as Mackenzie's first political endeavor.
+The Colonial Advocate began as Mackenzie's first political endeavour.
 It became a voice for him to display his own political agenda and thoughts, made him known throughout Upper Canada (although not necessarily well-liked among all groups), as well as allowed him to gain a support group for constitutional reform.
 The Colonial Advocate created new stream of thought for the citizens of Upper Canada, bringing to attention the government of the United States to highlight different ways of governance for the benefit of the people, as well as displaying the injustices and inequalities condoned by The Family Compact.
 The Colonial Advocate became a "vehicle for theoretical sovereignty" instigating resulting in activism in Upper Canada.
 The last issue of Colonial Advocate was published in November 1834.

 A year before the 1837 Upper Canada Rebellion, Mackenzie wrote what would summarize his belief on newspapers and politics: "one thing is certain, no free popular government can exist unless people are informed.
 An ignorant republic would surely degenerate into a most corrupt and hateful government."